 Members of the Emerson College community with a valid Emerson ID card have full borrowing privileges at the Emerson College Library.
 Emerson College Department of Professional Studies and Special Programs students and alumni borrowers may borrow Emerson College library books, but they cannot borrow books from other libraries through our Document Delivery and Interlibrary Loan services, nor can they check out laptops for use within the Library.

-Individuals with full borrowing privileges at other Fenway Library Consortium libraries may also borrow materials from the Emerson College Library, either in person or through Document Delivery.
+Individuals with full borrowing privileges at other Fenway Library Online libraries may also borrow materials from the Emerson College Library, either in person or through Document Delivery.
 They may not check out laptops or study room keys for use within the Library.

 Please let us know about any changes in your local address, email address, or telephone number.